Describe your path up to what you’re doing now.

 I have a question.
 Where were you born?

 New Jersey – it’s a great state to be from. 🙂

 Where do you live now?
-If there is a change of location what caused it.
+If there is a change of location what caused it?
 Can you share?

 I chose to move to Delaware in 2002.
 I was going back to teaching after a five-year period of building websites and email lists to support my business ideas.
-I found a job at a school where I wanted my own children to attend, so we moved 90 miles to Delaware.
+I found a job at a school that I wanted my own children to attend, so we moved 90 miles to Delaware.

 Was there a point in your life when you decided to take a big risk to move forward?